chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/FLASH/FLASH_DualBoot/readme.txt

 @note:
  - You can avoid step 1 by directly loading the binary file provided with the example
- - You have to configure your prefered toolchain in order to generate the binary file after compiling the project.
+ - You have to configure your preferred toolchain in order to generate the binary file after compiling the project.

  - You can use STM32 ST-LINK Utilities or any similar tool to initially reset the